Storage, Decor, and Toys: Kids Playroom Ideas to Help You Craft the Perfect Space for Your Kids

 When I first began the process of hanging a magnetic wall on our playroom I searched high and low for the size I wanted.

-What I found was many the magnetic boards online were much smaller than I desired.
+What I found was many of the magnetic boards online were much smaller than I desired.
 I wanted a large magnetic board to take up one-third of the wall.

 Finally, it dawned on me to head to a fabrication shop and purchase one large piece of sheet metal.